 “In our cosmovisions we are beings that have surged from the earth, water and maize.
 We are the ancestral guardians of the rivers.”

-During the period at ZK/U, the artist will be developing the augmented reality artwork titled “The river told me so”, inspired by the cosmovision of the indigenous land and by the social activist Berta Cáceres, assasinated 3 years ago for defending our natural resources.
+During the period at ZK/U, the artist developed the augmented reality artwork titled “The river told me so”, inspired by the cosmovision of the indigenous land and by the social activist Berta Cáceres, assasinated 3 years ago for defending our natural resources.

 The immersive digital artwork parts and re-interprets ancestral indigenous knowledge in order to construct its poetics and aesthetics.
 The artwork developed in a very flexible way, in order to adapt it to different scenarios: from video projection onto the waters and river rocks to 360º dome projection mapping.

 Along with “The river told me so”, Márquez contributed to different thought-processes concerning the concept of <<Ecologies of Protest>> (Ecologías de la protesta), the research strand developed by Agora Collective's platform: in[s]urgênc!as 2019, curated by Paz Ponce.

 His residency stay is funded by the Berlin Senate Department for Culture and Europe under the frame of the Fellowship-Program Weltoffenes Berlin 2019.